youngil-1013/Personal_HTML/README.md

 ## HTML elements

 In this section, we will look at some HTML elements and their tags.

-All elements are defined using tags and the content of a tag is placed between the opening and closing tag.
-Elements can be nested:
+- All elements are defined using tags and the content of a tag is placed between the opening and closing tag which can be nested:

 `<p> this is an <em> emphasized </em> word`
 <details>